Custom software that works for you

 Good software does not always mean replacing everything

 Off-the-shelf software is often a good choice.
-Accounting tools, calendars, CRMs, booking systems and industry platforms can do their job well.
+Accounting tools, calendars, CRMs Customer relationship management systems: tools used to track customers, enquiries, sales or contacts. , booking systems and industry platforms can do their job well.
 Problems usually appear around the edges: spreadsheets that became business-critical, duplicated data entry, awkward reporting, manual checks, disconnected systems or subscriptions used for one small feature.

 Software You Own helps identify what should stay, what should connect, and what may be worth replacing with project-specific custom software.